apekb03/Swift-Tracker/README.md

 # Swift Tracker
 Swift Tracker is a live location-sharing app that allows users to broadcast their current location and track their friends in real time.
 Each session generates a unique random string that must be shared for others to access a user's location.
 This ensures privacy and control over who can view shared data.

-## Here's the live Demo
+## Live Demo

 https://github.com/user-attachments/assets/335c6d86-f130-4a05-8272-4622c59638f3